Kartapuce/kartapuce.github.io/_architecture/zero trust.md

 **Note:** Each step provides cumulative additional protections to enforce.
 {: .notice--warning}

 The blue zone represents the trusted area.
 The black line demarcates the internal network.
+The Firewall icon represents the authentication and authorization process.

 {% include gallery id="gallery1" type="center" %}